MageMCU/Joystick-Uno-L298N/Introduction/README.md

 File name: **Intro Robotics.pdf**

-There are two file sizes where the smaller one about 970 KB posted here.
-The other is about 6.5 MB.
+There are two file sizes where the smaller one about 970 KB posted here (can download.
+The other is about 6.5 MB located at Google Drive (cannot download).